-- (a) The dates of each travel occurrence. - (b) The total transportation and related costs of each travel occurrence, including the proportion funded with state GF/GP revenues, the proportion funded with state restricted revenues, the proportion funded with federal revenues, and the proportion funded with other revenues. - Sec.
-208. Funds appropriated in part 1 may be used by a
+- (a) The dates of each travel occurrence. - (b) The total transportation and related costs of each travel occurrence, including the proportion funded with state GF/GP revenues, the proportion funded with state restricted revenues, the proportion funded with federal revenues, and the proportion funded with other revenues.

-- 1 principal executive department, state agency, or authority to hire - 2 a person to provide legal services that the attorney general has - 3 the responsibility or the discretion to provide.
-A principal - 4 executive department, state agency, or authority may request - 5 reimbursement from the office of the attorney general for costs - 6 incurred for the purposes of hiring outside counsel to provide - 7 legal services. - 8 Sec.
-209. Not later than December 31, the state budget office - 9 shall prepare and transmit a report that provides for estimates of - 10 the total GF/GP appropriation lapses at the close of the prior - 11 fiscal year.
-This report shall summarize the projected year-end - 12 GF/GP appropriation lapses by major departmental program or program - 13 areas.
-The report shall be transmitted to the chairpersons of the - 14 senate and house appropriations committees and the senate and house - 15 fiscal agencies. - 16 Sec.
-211. The departments and agencies shall cooperate with - 17 the department of technology, management, and budget to maintain a - 18 searchable website accessible by the public at no cost that - 19 includes, but is not limited to, all of the following for each - 20 department or agency: - 21 (a) Fiscal year-to-date expenditures by category. - 22 (b) Fiscal year-to-date expenditures by appropriation unit. - (c) Fiscal year-to-date payments to a selected vendor, - 24 including the vendor name, payment date, payment amount, and - 25 payment description. - 26 (d) The number of active department employees by job - 27 classification. - 28 (e) Job specifications and wage rates. - 29 Sec.
-212. Within 14 days after the release of the executive

-- budget recommendation, the departments and agencies receiving appropriations in part 1 shall provide to the state budget office information sufficient to provide the chairs of the senate and house of representatives standing committees on appropriations, the chairs of the senate and house of representatives standing committees on appropriations subcommittees on general government, and the senate and house fiscal agencies with an annual report on estimated state restricted fund balances, state restricted fund - projected revenues, and state restricted fund expenditures for the prior 2 fiscal years.
 Sec.
+208. Funds appropriated in part 1 may be used by a principal executive department, state agency, or authority to hire a person to provide legal services that the attorney general has the responsibility or the discretion to provide.
+A principal executive department, state agency, or authority may request reimbursement from the office of the attorney general for costs incurred for the purposes of hiring outside counsel to provide legal services.

+Sec.
+209. Not later than December 31, the state budget office shall prepare and transmit a report that provides for estimates of the total GF/GP appropriation lapses at the close of the prior fiscal year.
+This report shall summarize the projected year-end GF/GP appropriation lapses by major departmental program or program areas.
+The report shall be transmitted to the chairpersons of the senate and house appropriations committees and the senate and house fiscal agencies.

+Sec.
+211. The departments and agencies shall cooperate with the department of technology, management, and budget to maintain a searchable website accessible by the public at no cost that includes, but is not limited to, all of the following for each department or agency:

+- (a) Fiscal year-to-date expenditures by category. - (b) Fiscal year-to-date expenditures by appropriation unit. - (c) Fiscal year-to-date payments to a selected vendor, including the vendor name, payment date, payment amount, and payment description. - (d) The number of active department employees by job classification. - (e) Job specifications and wage rates. - Sec.
+212. Within 14 days after the release of the executive budget recommendation, the departments and agencies receiving appropriations in part 1 shall provide to the state budget office information sufficient to provide the chairs of the senate and house of representatives standing committees on appropriations, the chairs of the senate and house of representatives standing committees on appropriations subcommittees on general government, and the senate and house fiscal agencies with an annual report on estimated state restricted fund balances, state restricted fund projected revenues, and state restricted fund expenditures for the prior 2 fiscal years.

-213. The departments and agencies receiving - Sec.
-213. The departments and agencies receiving appropriations in part 1 shall maintain, on a publicly accessible website, a department or agency scorecard that identifies, tracks, and regularly updates key metrics that are used to monitor and improve the department's or agency's performance. - Sec.
+Sec.
+213. The departments and agencies receiving appropriations in part 1 shall maintain, on a publicly accessible website, a department or agency scorecard that identifies, tracks, and regularly updates key metrics that are used to monitor and improve the department's or agency's performance.

+Sec.
 215. To the extent permissible under the management and budget act, 1984 PA 431, MCL 18.1101 to 18.1594, the director of each department and agency receiving appropriations in part 1 shall take all reasonable steps to ensure businesses in deprived and depressed communities compete for and perform contracts to provide services or supplies, or both.
-Each director shall strongly encourage firms with which the department contracts to subcontract with certified businesses in depressed and deprived communities for services, supplies, or both. - Sec.
+Each director shall strongly encourage firms with which the department contracts to subcontract with certified businesses in depressed and deprived communities for services, supplies, or both.

+Sec.
 216. (1) On a quarterly basis, the departments and agencies receiving appropriations in part 1 shall report to the senate and house appropriations committees, the senate and house appropriations subcommittees on general government, and the senate and house fiscal agencies the following information:

+(a) The number of FTEs in pay status by type of staff and

+1 civil service classification.